nightmedia/law/README.md

 ### iOS App

 1. Enter a message in the text field.
-2. Tap the "Send" button to transmit the message securely using sound-based communication with locale-aware fingerprinting.
+2. Tap the "Send" button to transmit the message
 3. It actively listens to the room for messages addressed back to itself

 ### WatchOS App